Troubleshooting

 : Points per degree in azimuthal directiontheta_ppd

-: Points per decade in time direction
+: Points per decade in time direction.
+The code sets a minimum of 24 time points.

 Memory Usage